23W-GBAC/Shutter101/Automation.md

 ##### Issue 2: AUTO GENERATE IMAGE DESCRIPTION FROM A META DATA.

-The goal for this week is to able to fetch all the necessary description from the metadata of the photo and put it as a description of the photo.
-I will be using the **EXIFTOOL** and **AWK** for this.
+Next issue was my manually typing of the image description of each images.
+I should create a script where I am  able to fetch all the necessary description from the metadata of the photo and put it as a description of the photo.
+I will be using the **EXIFTOOL** and **AWK** to do this.
 Here is the link for the documenation of [exiftool](https://exiftool.org/exiftool_pod.html).

-I will try to check what are the outputs if I use exiftool to a photo.
 First, I set the directory of my terminal where are the photos located.
 In this example I use the folder "Simbach".
 Then in the command line:

 `exiftool photo1.jpg`